liquidg3/altair/core/lib/altair/events/README.md

 Using the Emitter
 ==

-The Emitter is a simple mixin that will give your component all the pieces it needs to be a 1st class event despatching citizen.
+The Emitter is a simple mixin that will give your component all the pieces it needs to be a 1st class event dispatching citizen.